watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 Degrees of Freedom and Variables
 --------------------------------
-Aside from the inlet feed state variables (i.e. temperature, pressure, component mass flowrates), the Coagulation-Flocculation model has an at least an additional 13 degrees of freedom that the user must specify.
+Aside from the inlet feed state variables (i.e. temperature, pressure, component mass flowrates), the Coagulation-Flocculation model has at least an additional 13 degrees of freedom that

+the user must specify.
 The table below gives an outline of these.

 .. csv-table::